wp-plugins/shorter-links/readme.txt

 Tags: revcanonical links url shorter
 Requires at least: 2.5
 Tested up to: 2.7.9
-Stable tag: 1.1
+Stable tag: 1.2

-This plugin creates rel="alternate shorter" (and rev="canonical) links with shorter URLs in them, along with appropriate HTTP headers.
+This plugin creates rel="alternate shorter" (and rev="canonical) links with shorter URLs in them, along with an appropriate HTTP header.

 == Description ==